Columbia River Belt Line 7

-Columbia River Belt Line 7, also known as Skookum, is a preserved "Mallet" type steam locomotive, built in June 1909 by the Baldwin Locomotive Works.
+Columbia River Belt Line 7, also known as Skookum, is a preserved "Mallet" type steam locomotive, built in June 1909 by the Baldwin Locomotive Works (BLW).
 It was used to pull logging trains in the Pacific Northwest, until 1955, when the locomotive fell on its side, and it was abandoned.
 Several decades and ownership changes later, No. 7 was restored to operating condition in 2018.
-Presently, Skookum is owned by Chris Baldo, and it is being used to run on occasion for the Niles Canyon Railway.
+Presently, Skookum is owned by Chris Baldo, and it is being used to run on occasion for the Niles Canyon Railway (NICX).

 History

 Development and design

-In 1909, the Baldwin Locomotive Works of Philadelphia, Pennsylvania, received an order by Tennessee's Little River Railroad to construct a Mallet locomotive.
+In 1909, the Baldwin Locomotive Works of Philadelphia, Pennsylvania, received an order by Tennessee's Little River Railroad (LRLC) to construct a Mallet locomotive.
 The Little River Railroad's president, Colonel W. B. Townsend, wanted his company to experiment with a locomotive that would be light enough to negotiate light-weight rails and tight curves while being powerful enough to pull longer trains than an average steam engine of the time.
 Baldwin subsequently came out with the first Mallet they would ever build for a logging company; No. 7 was built in June 1909, originally carrying the number 126 and without a name.
 It was a one-off design, having carried the unusual 2-4-4-2 wheel configuration, and it was capable of negotiating a 160-ft-radius curve.
 It was originally ordered and built as a coal burner, but was converted to burn oil very shortly before delivery.